 While the ‘Organic Competitors’ section is the most influential, we consider the suggestions made in the ‘Terms to Use’ section to be the most important part.
 These words and phrases are sorted by relevance.
 Those terms were chosen because of their prominence on your competitors’ pages.

 Leave keywords that match your search intent, and uncheck all keywords that are not relevant to your article.
-You can also import your own terms if that’s something you’ve prepared outside of Surfer’s tools.
+You can also import your terms if that’s something you’ve prepared outside of Surfer’s tools.

-5. Review your Topics & Questions.
+5. Review your Topics and questions.